How to Make New Year's Resolutions That Work

-Let's say your resolution is to "get in shape."
+Let's say you resolve to "get in shape."
 It sounds good, but there's nothing to measure.
-Instead you should resolve to do something like lower your bodyfat percentage, increase your arm dimensions, reduce your waist size or run a faster time.
+Instead, you should resolve to do something like lower your bodyfat percentage, increase your arm dimensions, reduce your waist size or run a faster time.
 You've got to be specific.

 Then make sure, whatever goals you set, they must allow for a feedback loop.
-You can time your runs, put a measuring tape around your waist or use a scale to test bodyfat.
-Monitoring the results daily help you make small course adjustments to stay on track.
+You can time your runs, put a measuring tape around your waist or use a scale to test body fat.
+Monitoring the results daily helps you make small course adjustments to stay on track.

 Feedback loops aren't restricted to diet and exercise.
 There are measurement tools available for nearly any type of resolution.